 Introduction

-Following his passing in 2016, Rin’s research materials and personal documents, totaling twenty-five boxes, were donated to the Archives by NTUH, with members of his family acting as representatives, on March 31, 2017.
-Contents include manuscripts, poetic prose, offprints of articles, official documents and records which he had acquired, survey data, photographs, correspondences, and notebooks, all of which are undoubtedly invaluable for research on the development of psychiatric medicine in Taiwan.
-The Archives has already completed the initial cataloging of these documents, totaling a remarkable 2,322 items.
+Following his passing in 2016, Rin’s research materials and personal documents, totaling twenty-five boxes, were donated to the Archives by his wife Kusunoki Masumi in 2017.
+To date, the Archives has already completed the initial cataloging of 2,322 items.
+Contents include manuscripts, poetic prose, offprints of articles, official documents and records which he had acquired, survey data, photographs, correspondences, and notebooks, all of which are invaluable for research on the development of psychiatric medicine in Taiwan, as well as artistic works and other items related to his personal interests.